 Copying and pasting from Google Docs

-You can also add a superscript or subscript in Google Docs and copy and paste it into Google Sheets.
+You can also add a subscript or superscript in Google Docs and copy and paste the subscript or superscript in Google Sheets.

 Adding a superscript or subscript in Google Docs is simple and easy.

 Type the character you want to add as superscript or subscript, and then select.
-To all multiple characters as superscripts of subscripts, select all of them.
+To add multiple characters as superscripts or subscripts, select all of them.